 - require all importers have a system in place to be able to trace food one step forwards and one step backwards

-- establish definitions of food and imported food businesses, and differentiated enforcement provisions that are consistent with domestic food safety legislation where applicable to imported food.
+- establish differentiated enforcement provisions that are consistent with domestic food safety legislation where applicable to imported food.

-Public consultation on these legislative changes is now open.
+Public consultation on these legislative changes is now closed.